pm0u/hs-vercel-test/README.md

 1. `apps`

    This folder should contain _applications_ - as in standalone projects that are intended to be deployed or run.

-1. `libs`

-   This folder should contain _libraries_ - as in tools, utilities, and components that are intended to be consumed by projects in the `apps` directory.

 1. `configs`